 Although most clinicians feel that NTOS is an underestimated cause of DCS, assessment is often difficult due to vague, fluctuating symptoms.
 Instead of chasing the pain, I’ve achieved superior outcomes by palpating and releasing all fibrous connective tissue sites that may be kinking, stretching, or inflaming the brachial plexus.
-In the January/February 2016 (“An Alternate Approach to Tennis Elbow,” page 102) and May/June 2016 (“Carpal Tunnel Syndrome Revisited,” page 102) issues of Massage & Bodywork, I addressed carpal and radial tunnel compression sites.
-Now, we’ll palpate and release NTOS contractures at the interscalene triangle, costoclavicular canal, and retropectoralis minor spaces (Image 2).
+I address carpal and radial tunnel compression sites, then palpate and release NTOS contractures at the interscalene triangle, costoclavicular canal, and retropectoralis minor spaces (Image 2.).

 In clients with a drooping clavicle, the underlying subclavius muscle can reduce the costoclavicular canal size and compress the brachial plexus against the first rib.
 Upper chest breathing can exacerbate the problem, as the first rib elevates during inhalation and can get stuck there.
 A 2015 study published in BMC Research Notes also noted brachial compression from the subclavius posticus muscle, which ties the first rib to the superior border of the scapula.3 Rather than dig in to the sensitive tissues under the clavicle, I always begin with the subclavius stretch demonstrated in Image 4.
 This slow, gentle, graded exposure stretch is designed to reassure the brain that it’s now safe to move in previously painful positions.

 Retropectoralis Muscle Impingement